 The mechanism of action of Bt toxin is divided into two models: signal transduction and pore formation.
 Each model uses the same basic procedures.
 When insects ingest the bacteria, the crystalline inclusion becomes soluble in their midgut.
 For over two decades, the pore formation model was believed to be the main mechanism of action, as evidenced by several articles.
 In this model, the Bt toxin binds to the primary columnar receptors in the midgut epithelium.
 Cadherin-like proteins are the main Cry toxin receptors in lepidopterans.
 There are different binding sites based on the cry toxin structure.
 The toxin’s interaction with cadherin stimulates the development of oligomers and allows for further proteolytic cleavage.
-Toxins then bind to secondary receptors in the larvae midgut membrane.
+Toxins then bind to secondary receptors in the larvae's midgut membrane.
 The toxin penetrates the membrane and generates holes after attaching to the secondary receptor (such as amino peptidases and alkaline phosphatases, both GPI-anchored proteins).
 Membrane integrity is disrupted due to these pores, leading to electrolyte imbalance and death from hunger or septicemia.
-As modified Bt poisons kill insects that lack the cadherin receptor, it is likely that other receptors are involved in Bt toxicity.
+As modified Bt poisons kill insects that lack the cadherin receptor, thatare involved in Bt toxicity.
 According to the other model for Bt toxin activity, Cry toxins initiate a signaling cascade.
-Unlike the pore formation model, this model does not include, secondary receptors, toxin oligomerization, or membrane pore formation.
-This model suggests that attachment to the cadherin receptor triggers a -dependent signaling pathway that causes cell death via nucleotide-binding protein, guanine, adenylyl cyclase and protein kinase (Stevens et al., 2012)
+Unlike the pore formation model, this model does not include secondary receptors, toxin oligomerization, or membrane pore formation.
+This model suggests that attachment to the cadherin receptor triggers a -dependent signaling pathway that causes cell death via nucleotide-binding protein, guanine, adenylyl cyclase, and protein kinase (Stevens et al., 2012)

 2. DNA Barcoding

-DNA barcoding is a technique of systematically identifying target organisms based on a DNA series (Kumar and Jain, 2011; Hebert et al., 2003).
+DNA barcoding is a technique of systematically identifying target organisms based on a DNA sequence (Kumar and Jain, 2011; Hebert et al., 2003).
 The four DNA nucleotides can be used to identify a species.
 Paul Herbert proposed.
 DNA barcodes have been used to discover cryptic and unknown species (Hebert et al., 2004; Chacon et al., 2013), to investigate complex ecological interactions (Smith et al., 2006; Wallace et al., 2012), and to verify the accuracy of species content in industrial materials.
-For animal identification the mitochondrial protein cytochrome c oxidase subunit 1 (CO1) has been adopted as the DNA barcode (Herbert et al., 2003; Hajibabaei, 2012).
+For animal identification, the mitochondrial protein cytochrome c oxidase subunit 1 (COI) has been adopted as the DNA barcode (Herbert et al., 2003; Hajibabaei, 2012).
 The nuclear internal transcribed spacer (ITS) ribosomal DNA gene area is similar in fungi, whereas the rbcL and matK genes are used as DNA barcodes in plants.
-Several global projects are focused on establishing the order and curation of DNA barcode libraries for all living things (Savolainen et al., 2005; Hajibabaei et al., 2007) Traditional techniques for obtaining DNA sequence data include PCR amplification and Sanger sequencing (Sanger et al., 1977).
-This technique can be used to build a library containing previously identified specimens, For nearly 3 decades, Sanger sequencing technology, which can yield sequencing reads of up to a 1000 bases, has been dominant.
+Several global projects are focused on establishing the order and curation of DNA barcode libraries for all living things (Savolainen et al., 2005; Hajibabaei et al., 2007).
+Traditional techniques for obtaining DNA sequence data include PCR amplification and Sanger sequencing (Sanger et al., 1977).
+This technique can be used to build a library containing previously identified specimens.
+For nearly 3 decades, Sanger sequencing technology, which can yield sequencing reads of up to 1000 bases, has been dominant.
 However, next-generation sequencing (NGS) approaches are unexpectedly being adopted (Dodiya et al., 2024).
-In DNA barcoding, a sampling is executed from discipline, soil or water.
+In DNA barcoding, a sampling is executed from a discipline, soil, or water.
 The sample is dry preserved or stored in ethanol until DNA extraction.
-Improvement of natural resources, management of agricultural pests, protection of endangered species, identification of medicinal plants, and identification of vectors, monitoring water quality, and certification of natural herbal products are some of the applications of DNA barcoding.
+Improvement of natural resources, management of agricultural pests, protection of endangered species, identification of medicinal plants, identification of vectors, monitoring water quality, and certification of natural herbal products are some of the applications of DNA barcoding.

 3. Gene Silencing